P1NGS/domeneshop-ddns-docker/README.md

 # Requirements
 First you need to create a API token.
 Go to https://domene.shop/admin?view=api

-\n And you need to install dokcer and docker-compose
+And you need to install dokcer and docker-compose

 # Configure API token
 In the ./docker-compose.yml update the your_client_token and your_client_secret with the API key you got earlier.